 5.)
 Bring in natural light without windows

 Looking to add a splash of sunshine in your kitchen?
 Don’t cut that gigantic hole in the side of your house just yet!
-Adding windows is a major deal and there are other, less expensive ways of bringing sunlight into your home.
+Adding windows is a major deal.
+There are other, less expensive ways of bringing sunlight into your home.

 Instead, consider installing a “light tube.”
 This genius contraption slips between the rafters on your roof and works to funnel sunshine down and into the living space below.